ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

     accessible, but also the ingredients and the process from which your results were generated.
 I think learning Docker or properly modularizing your code can go a long way.

+#### Changelog

+- 03-19-2021: Added more resources for Flask and FastAPI based from feedback from Chip Huyen's ML Systems Design Discord Server.